gregwalla/geopythonBasel/readme.md

 - check : git status : there should only be a dozen files there
 - Commit for the fist time : git commit -m "Initial Commit"

+### Setup Heroku

 - install gunicorn : pip install gunicorn Gunicorn is a server
-- create gunicorn file :
+- create procfile
 - sign up to heroku: <https://signup.heroku.com/login>
 - install the Heroku cli : <https://devcenter.heroku.com/articles/heroku-cli>
 - check that heroku is installed : heroku
 - login : heroku login

-## 3- Finally we will push the code to Heroku to have a website ready with a map page
+## Push the code to Heroku to have a website ready with a map page

 - pip freeze > requirements.txt
 - create the app (specify region) : heroku create -a mybaselmap --region eu